 \subsection{Superharmonic function}

-The weight system in the main theorem, Theorem \ref{22.02.18.6}, consists of the boundary distance function and a superharmonic function.
-We recall the definition of a superharmonic function and a classical superharmonic function.
+The weight system in the main theorem (Theorem \ref{22.02.18.6}) consists of the boundary distance function and a superharmonic function.
+We recall the definitions of a superharmonic function and a classical superharmonic function.